Lucyjpjones/wean-cuisine/testing.md

 <u>Performance</u>

-The low performance review was based on the following metrics:
+The low-performance review was mainly driven by the following metrics:

 - Properly size images;